-Commissary: Inmates may withdraw funds for family support, legitimate debt payment or to purchase personal items from the institution Commissary.
+Commissary: Inmates may withdraw funds for family support, legitimate debt payment or purchase personal items from the institution Commissary.
 Inmates have a monthly spending limitation of $360 which can be spent on food, drinks, clothing, and other items.
 This set dollar amount of purchases allowed is increased for November and December.
 Inmates are assigned a specific shopping day when they are allowed to buy items in the commissary.

 Recreation Services: Recreation at FMC Lexington includes structured fitness classes, such as circuit training, step aerobics, yoga, jump rope, and spinning.
 Equipment, exercise books, track, health education classes, and a health resource area are also available.
 The Recreation Department also offers intramural sports leagues.
 Outdoor leagues include basketball, soccer, flag football, softball, volleyball, and bocce ball.
 Indoor leagues include basketball, volleyball, and billiards.
 Hobby craft programs include a Unit Art Program, ceramics, painting, crochet, leather works, and t-shirt design.
 Movies on DVD are rented weekly.